subaquatic-pierre/chess-frontend/README.md

 ## TODO:

-1. Fix why move string not showing check after promote
+1. Fix king able to move to either of king castle square if castle option is no longer valid

 ## Improvements